Yawar5/website/content/projects/first project.md

 title: PhD
 date:  2022-10-19
 ---
-I am grateful and humbled to have completed my PhD thesis on the topic *Advancing knowledge management for system integration: Improving the management of lessons learned to enhance organisational learning and railway system performance* last Friday, Oct.
-14, 2022.
+I am grateful and humbled to have completed my PhD on the topic *Advancing knowledge management for system integration: Improving the management of lessons learned to enhance organisational learning and railway system performance* last Friday, 14 October 2022.

 > The video below provides a detailed insight into the topics discussed during my PhD defence and subsequent cermony!